-- A first draft of the Housing Element goals, policies and actions that incorporate public input prioritizing advancing racial and social equity and balancing the different and sometimes competing community needs.
-(Attachment A) - A Context Statement describing the roots of San Francisco's housing challenges and the City's commitment to dismantle housing inequities.
-(Attachment D) - A complete and comprehensive Public Input Summary for Phase I of engagement, including the synthesis of public and Housing Policy Group input, as well as online platform and survey results.
-(Attachment E) - The Draft Needs Assessment Summary including an overview of past and current housing needs.
-(Attachment F)
+- A Context Statement describing the roots of San Francisco's housing challenges and the City's commitment to dismantle housing inequities. - A complete and comprehensive Public Input Summary including the synthesis of public and Housing Policy Group input, as well as online platform and survey results. - The Draft Needs Assessment Summary including an overview of past and current housing needs. - A first draft of the Housing Element goals, policies and actions that incorporate public input prioritizing advancing racial and social equity and balancing the different and sometimes competing community needs.

-For Phase II, SF Planning secured funding and resources to partner with approximately 20 key community-based organizations.
-The team called for assistance from these groups to design and lead focus group conversations.
-These focus groups represent communities of color, vulnerable groups, and various geographies, and some address specific topics (e.g. homelessness and supportive services).
-To supplement these focus groups, the project team also joined more than 20 community conversations hosted by various community-based organizations.

-In addition, the updated digital participation platform allows the public to review and share input on the draft goals, policies, and actions.
-Public hearings and sessions have provided more opportunities for residents and community members to provide input directly to City decision makers.
-During Phase II, staff continued to collaborate with the Housing Policy Group and received advice from the Community Equity Advisory Council on the draft Housing Element.
+For Phase II, SF Planning has secured funding and resources to partner with key community-based organizations and is calling for assistance from these groups to design and lead focus group conversations.
+These focus groups will represent communities of color, vulnerable groups, and various geographies, and some will address specific topics (e.g. homelessness and supportive services).
+The updated online platform allows the public to review and share input on the draft goals, policies, and actions.
+Public hearings and sessions will provide more opportunities for residents and community members to provide input directly to City decision makers.
+Finally, during Phase II staff will continue to collaborate with the Housing Policy Group and will receive advice from the Community Equity Advisory Council on the draft Housing Element.
 The outcome from this phase will be a final Draft to be submitted to the California Department of Housing and Community Development for review in accordance with State law.